spacer spacer spacer spacer spacer spacer spacer spacer

 separator images

-This page is dedicated to the Dfm2API utility that has been published in the August 2000 issue of C/C++ Users Journal.
+This page deals with to the free Dfm2API utility (and the shareware DfmTranslator) that have been published in the August 2000 issue of C/C++ Users Journal.
 It is my desire to extend its capabilities and to fix all the tons of bugs that you’ll find over the time.
 So I need your feedback: suggestions, improvements, critics and even money!

 What’s this utility for?